gc-proto/cra-contactus/scenarioA/revenue-agency/corporate/contact-us/readme.md

 3. forms - the forms file was originally created from the data table on the site at https://www.canada.ca/en/revenue-agency/services/forms-publications/forms.html
   * essentially the only change to that file was to add a new column labelled 'tmt' for the treatment of that form - only the first 2 columns of the data table are used in the JSON file

-The JSON files are created from an Excel CSV or Google sheet with 3 tabs, one for each of the files.
+The JSON files are created from an Excel CSV file with three tabs -  one tab for each of the JSON files.
-* March 8th data is in an Excel CSV file (get from @lisafast )
+* March 8th data is in an Excel CSV file (get the most recent version from @nnekanagbo at CRA )
 * There are 3 tabs in the file, one for each JSON data file.
 * To update the data anytime, make your edits to the Excel file (or into the Google doc)  via this site:
   * https://csvjson.com/csv2json